ivancamargo190/kubernetes-jenkins/README.md

 Select **Download now and install after restart** \
 On the following page, choose **Restart Jenkins when installation is complete and no jobs are running**

 After a few minutes, if the status does not change, select **Return to Dashboard** and complete the login prompt.
+An ENABLE AUTO REFRESH link is avaible in the upper right of the window but the results aren't consistant across browsers.
+Again, if after waiting a few minutes for auto-refresh to update, replace to the current brower URL with the welcome page URL, `http://<HostName>/<JenkinsUriPrefix>`

 ### Configuring the Kubernetes Credentials and Plugin